-- 7. Weights: Fryers must weigh 3 5 lbs., Roasters must weigh a minimum of 5 lbs. - 8.
+- a.
+Fryer less than 70 days old, must be kindled by exhibitor - Roaster must be between 2 and 6 months of age, and owned by the exhibitor by June 1 - c.
+Meat pen must consist of three rabbits which meet the requirements of the fryer class, all the same breed & variety, and kindled by the exhibitor - 7.
+Weights: Fryers must weigh 3 5 lbs., Roasters must weigh a minimum of 5 lbs. - 8.
 Meat pens and single fryers must be kindled on property owned or leased by the exhibitor's immediate family in the CSU Extension-Garfield County service area.
-Exhibitors sharing a litter must also have shared care of the litter. - 9.
+Exhibitors sharing litter must also have shared care of the litter. - 9.
 Exhibitors are limited to showing no more than eight (8) breeding rabbit entries.
 This includes Producer Breeding entries.